Visaltia

 Visaltia (Βισαλτία, [visalˈti.a]) is a municipality in the Serres regional unit, Greece.
 The seat of the municipality is in Nigrita.

-It was named after the ancient region Bisaltia.
-The ancient city of Berge is located here.
+Etymology

+Visaltia is named after Bisaltia, an ancient country and later district of the Kingdom of Macedon that was inhabited by the Bisaltae, a Thracian people ultimately named after Bisaltes, a mythological figure.

 Municipality

 The municipality Visaltia was formed at the 2011 local government reform by the merger of the following 4 former municipalities, that became municipal units: